jameslamb/bigforecast/README.md

 * `Kafka` - Distributed messaging queue.
 * `Python 3` - main orchestration tool.
 Storm bolts, Kafka producer, other miscellaneous tooling all.
 * `Storm` - Stream processing framework.
+* `InfluxDB` - Time series database, used as a short-term store for the data used by our forecasting model.
+High-frequency data are written to this database and the modeling / validation code uses aggregation queries to test different windowed features.

 ## Installation and Configuration <a name="installation"></a>